Illinois Third Party Payer Audit Defense Attorneys

 Refund Demand Letters

 After the payer reviews all the information a provider submits, they will send a letter with the results of the review.
-This may include a demand to repay any overpayments identified through he review.
+This may include a demand to repay any overpayments identified through the review.
 The demand letter will generally set forth the basis for the audit determination, with citation to relevant policies and other supporting documentation.
 The letter also will describe your rights to challenge the results of the audit, including any appeal rights.
 In almost all cases, a provider should appeal the payer’s overpayment determination.
-Even if the payer does not ultimately revise their overpayment determination, an appeal is important because it lays the foundation for the provider’s defense in any subsequent dispute resolution procedures.
+Even if the payer does not ultimately revise their overpayment determination, an appeal is important because it lays the foundation for the provider’s post payment audit defense in any subsequent dispute resolution procedures.

 In recent years, payers have increasingly used pre-payment review as a tool stop perceived, consistent overpayments to providers.
 Pre-payment review is an administrative and financial nuisance for providers.
 Typically, it results in an additional documentation request from the payer for every service subject to the review.
 After the provider submits the requested documentation, the payer is supposed to review the documentation and either pay or deny the claim.
 Unfortunately, for most providers, pre-payment review often results in a large percentage of claim denials due to lack of direction from the payer or a lack of understanding by the provider of the basis or cause of the review.
 Complicating this issue further is the fact that not all payers clearly define or articulate the rights of providers subject to pre-payment review.
-A provider must act quickly and strategically in response to a pre-payment review notice, including seeking advice and counsel of an experienced health care attorney and possibly outside consultants in medical coding and documentation.
+A provider must act quickly and strategically in response to a pre-payment review notice, including seeking advice and counsel of experienced healthcare audit defense attorneys and possibly outside consultants in medical coding and documentation.

-The attorneys at Goldberg Law Group deliver third party payer audit defense to doctors, chiropractors, physical therapists, clinical laboratories, and other health care providers and suppliers.
+The Illinois third party payer audit defense attorneys at Goldberg Law Group deliver third party payer audit defense to doctors, chiropractors, physical therapists, clinical laboratories, and other health care providers and suppliers.
 We routinely advise and assist clients through the process of pre and post payment reviews conducted by the Special Investigations Department of Blue Cross Blue Shield of Illinois, and by post-payment review units of UnitedHealthcare, Cigna and Aetna.
 Through years of experience, we have developed a unique approach that is designed to help clients navigate third party payer audits in an efficient and cost-effective manner, incorporating the expertise of medical coding and documentation consultants where necessary.

 16427 N. Scottsdale Road -